Depave Paradise — Canada

 Want to free your soil?
 We can help!

-Depave has nearly ten years of experience in developing volunteer-driven neighborhood projects.
-Our unique model for community engagement in regreening is recognized across the world as the leading effort of its kind.
+Depave has over a decade of experience developing volunteer-driven neighborhood projects.
+Our unique model for community engagement in re-greening is recognized across the world as the leading effort of its kind.

 Many environmental groups consider pavement a barrier to restoration projects due to the costly nature of traditional removal methods, but depaving can be an economical opportunity to foster community engagement, stewardship, and placemaking.